Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "Bloody hell, *everything* comes back to Egypt with you!"
 Ben rolled his eyes. "...What the hell *happened* over there?"

 "Stuff.
-Big stuff that I don’t really… But Derek was involved."
+Big stuff that I don’t really...
+But Derek was involved."

-"You and your soldiers…" Charlotte darted into the room long enough to give her a hug, then returned to the kettle.
+"You and your soldiers..."
+Charlotte darted into the room long enough to give her a hug, then returned to the kettle.

 "What else?"

-"Well… he’s artistic!
+"Well... he’s artistic!
 He doesn’t think he is, but that’s just because he’s never tried to make art, yet.
 But he’s got an artist’s soul, y’know?
-What else…?
-Uh, I know he has an ex-wife and a kid out there somewhere, but he doesn’t like to talk about them much…"
+What else...?
+Uh, I know he has an ex-wife and a kid out there somewhere, but he doesn’t like to talk about them much..."

 "He does?"
 Ben asked. "...How old is he?"